Tarmean/tarmean.github.io/OpenRec.md

 There are three big points:

 - Building transformations using (non-monadic) combinators lets us keep track of which types we can transform, and skip sub-expressions we cannot modify.
 With SYB, our simple traversals would visit each character contained in the variable names even though no case can match a `Char`.
 Using an optimization from the lens library this we often gain astonishing wins over base SYB, in the order of 10-100x speedups.
 - Existing frameworks  add recursion using big combinators such as `bottomup :: Trans a -> Trans a` which recursively apply the transformation to each child.
-The CPS approach is much more expressive, and lets us encode arbitrary traversal orders
+The CPS approach is much more expressive, and lets us encode arbitrary traversal orders.
+Custom ordering lets us use `local` from `MonadReader` to add scoped context!
-- Open recursion lets us add decorators, such as logging or tracking the bindings of in-scope variables.
+- Open recursion lets us build decorators, such as logging or tracking the bindings of in-scope variables.
 We write the decorators once and compose them with `decorator >>> _`.

 ### How?